 The prosecution voiced that Asma committed the murder due to her parents opposing her relationship with Farhan.
 The crime gained it limelight and made headlines in mainstream media, and garnered a lot of attention.
-With the pressure of the media and public, it went on a 12 days speed trial which is not encouraged in any case cause of the negative impact it has but it does not allow for a thorough investigation to take place.
+With the pressure of the media and public, it went on a 12 days speed trial, which is not encouraged in any case cause of the negative impact it has, but it does not allow for a thorough investigation to take place.
 In 1998, in a 12 days speed trial, Asma, Farhan, and Siddiqui were handed down the death sentence by the Anti-Terrorism Court of Karachi (ATC).
 In 1999, Asma and the other convicts appealed and challenged their verdict at the Sindh High Court (SHC).
 However, the judges of SHC rejected the appeal and upheld the death sentence verdict.
 In 2015, the SHC rejected their appeals and still upheld the verdict given by ATC.

-At last in 2015, Lawyer Javed Chatari, who handled Asma’s case, petitioned the Supreme Court to pick up the case.
-After three years worth of hearing, the Supreme Court came to a final decision that they would acquit Asma due to the lack of evidence over the decades which has failed to prove Asma as the murderer.
-Lawyer Javed Chatari considered it as a victory for Asma, a new will of life, but pointed out “the verdict of this case was given in 12 days but it took 19 and a half years to dispose of the appeals.”
+At last, in 2015, Lawyer Javed Chatari, who handled Asma’s case, petitioned the Supreme Court to pick up the case.
+After three years worth of hearing, the Supreme Court came to a final decision that they would acquit Asma due to the lack of evidence over the decades, which has failed to prove Asma as the murderer.
+Lawyer Javed Chatari considered it as a victory for Asma, a new will of life, but pointed out, “the verdict of this case was given in 12 days, but it took 19 and a half years to dispose of the appeals.”
 Clearly points out the flawed judicial system

 Flaws of the judicial system

-The flaw began to seep in into the cracks when the case was held at the Supreme Court.
+The flaw began to seep into the cracks when the case was held at the Supreme Court.
 As mentioned earlier, a 12 days speedy trial did not leave enough time frame for a proper investigation to be undergone or an autopsy to take place.
 There hasn’t been any substantial evidence against Asma to prove that she committed the murder and yet the justice system willingly kept her behind the bar.